jwutzke/ctf/hackthebox/Ambassador/README.md

 This POC should make things a little easier as we can preload the paths.txt file with the location of all the files we want to search for with sensitive data.

 5. Exploit was successful and returned the grafana settings and database.
 Nothing else was of interest.
+Attempted to look for a way to upload code directly via grafana, with no success.
+Moved on to looking closer at the file received from the server.
 6. Database is a SQLite3 database so we open it up using sqlite3.
 ```
 ┌──(kali㉿kali)-[~/hackthebox/ambassador/exploit-grafana-CVE-2021-43798/http_ambassador_htb_3000]